How NFT Law is shaping the future of the NFT art market

 One particular development that the Law Commission considers necessary but feasible to apply existing laws to smart contracts involves contractual interpretation.
 The principles of contractual interpretation have become second nature to most commercial litigators—how a reasonable person, with all the necessary background knowledge of the parties at the time of the contract, would understand the language of the contract.
 However, smart contracts may require courts to interpret not only the meaning of natural language but also the meaning of code.

 The Law Commission suggests adopting a test of a “reasonable coder,” namely “what a person with knowledge and understanding of code would understand the coded term to mean.”
-Its suggestion is to use an “expert” coder to translate the coded language to the court and give their opinion on what the code appeared to instruct the computer to do.
+It suggests using an “expert” coder to translate the coded language to the court and give their opinion on what the code appeared to instruct the computer to do.

-Such suggestions show the Law Commission adapting traditional contractual principles to keep up with blockchain technology, recognizing their increasing use but also the need to cater to potential uncertainties.
+Such suggestions show the Law Commission adapting traditional contractual principles to keep up with blockchain technology, recognizing their increasing use and the need to cater to potential uncertainties.

 The paper ends with an appendix summarising a list of issues that the Law Commission encourages contracting parties to consider before entering into a smart contract.
 This includes agreeing on a jurisdiction clause to mitigate the uncertainties caused by the multi-jurisdictional nature of blockchain.